Drug Abuse Recovery

 No matter how long you have taken drugs, recovery is always possible.
-Simply call the hotline at (800) 943-0566 today and you can begin returning to a healthy, fulfilling life.
+Simply call the hotline at 1-888-744-0069Who Answers? today and you can begin returning to a healthy, fulfilling life.
 If you're calling on behalf of a loved one, be sure that they're ready to make a change.

 Recovery is a bold step, requiring commitment and determination.
 However, the strength to end drug addiction and embrace health is within everyone.

 - U.S. Department of Health and Human Services, Center for Behavioral Statistics and Quality, Substance Abuse and Mental Health Services Administration, & RTI International.
 (2011, September).
 Results from the 2010 National Survery on Drug Use and Health: Summary of National Findings.
 Retrieved February 11, 2016, from http://www.samhsa.gov/data/sites/default/files/NSDUHNationalFindingsResults2010-web/2k10ResultsRev/NSDUHresultsRev2010.htm

 - Substance Abuse and Mental Health Services Administration.
 (2014, September 4).
 Substance Use and Mental Health Estimates from the 2013 National Survey on Drug Use and Health: Overview of Findings.
 Retrieved February 12, 2016, from http://www.samhsa.gov/data/sites/default/files/NSDUH-SR200-RecoveryMonth-2014/NSDUH-SR200-RecoveryMonth-2014.htm